CapSap/paddy-pronto-magento/README.md

 ## Goal

-2 parts:
+Overall goal is to automate a tedious admin process that invovles 2 seperate systems that are linked only by a human process.
+About 1-2 mins of human time will be saved per order

+2 parts to this script:

-- sell the order in pronto
+- Complete the selling process in pronto
-- put the pronto receipt number as a comment in magento
+- After selling, put the pronto receipt number as a comment in magento within the order page

 ### Challenge

-- How do we tell tell the script which orders to sell?
-  - give it a csv of all status 30 orders?
-  - just let it go by it'self? (don't need to feed it a csv?)
-    - okay so how would it be aware of what it needs to do (how many times it needs to sell?)
+A big challenge were the intermittant failings, and pupateer's waitForNetworkIdle() and waitForNavigation() were not enough to ensure that the DOM was fully loaded.

+I also had a little trouble trying to run an async function, passing each element in an array.
+AND this function must run synchronously ie in series. (fun bug discovered here).
+I think I'd like to refactor and use a .reduce but I had some trouble with typesript.
+I'm still having trouble with typescript, and I don't like that I'm avoiding using reduce.

 ### Imagined workflow